alanng10/Malaysia/Docue/a.md

 Terra word has 1 meaning.

-The meaning is One Titan By Terra.
+The meaning is One Titan in Terra.

 Terra meaning is same not tagged.